zacharycvivian/angular-cyberlabs-app/README.md

 ## Installing Packages

-Before running this application, navigate to it's directory and run 'npm install' to install all the necessary packages.
+Before running this application, navigate to it's main directory `cd angular-cyberlabs-app` and run `npm install` to install all the necessary packages.

 ## Development server